conduktor/conduktor-gateway-demos/multi-tenant/Readme.md

     --max-messages 1
 ```

-On `existingSharedTopic` the same messages are available to both tenants.
+On `existingSharedTopic` the same messages are available to both vclusters.

 ### Step 11: Visualise what we've been doing